dominoesbase/comic-generator/README.md

 setDividirPanel(int xPosition, int yPosition, int value)
 ```

-To know the maximum height of a tier.
+Get the maximum height of a tier.

 ```java
 int maximumHeight(Panel[] v)
 ```

-To know the maximum number of Panels on a tier or the number of Panels on a tier.
+Get the maximum number of Panels on a strip or the number of Panels on a strip.

 ```java
 int maximumPanelsStrip(Panel[][] v, int locationLine, boolean access)